team-simplay/SimPlay/src/simplay-jupyter/README.md

 # simplay_jupyter

-A JupyterLab extension to animate SimPy simulatins enhanced with simplay.
+A JupyterLab extension to animate SimPy simulations enhanced with simplay.

 ## Requirements